petersohn/sokoban/readme.md

 The program reads its input from a file.
 Debug output is written to standard error.
 Results are printed to standard output.
 The format is controlled by the `--output-format` parameter.
 By default nothing is printed.

 The following additional files are written:
 - `solution.dump`: Visualizes the solution.
+Can be configured from command line.
 - `partitions.dump`: Some information about the calculated heuristics table.
+Can be configured from command line.
 - If `--blocklist-heur-calculator` is enabled:
  - `blocklist.dump`: The result of the preprocessing.
 Shows which states are blocked or have additional cost.
 - `plusHeur.dump`: Stores some information about experimental features.
 Currently it contains no useful information.
-- If `--dump-style=text` is enabled: `dump.dump`: shows the full progress of finding the solution.
-- If `--dump-style=xml` is enabled: `dump.xml`: shows the full progress in a hierarchical form (in xml format).
+- If `--dump-style` is not set to `none`: `dump.*` shows information about the details of solving the problem.
+The default file name depends on the actual dump style, and can be configured from command line.

-The dump files can be opened with the `showdump` shell script.
+The dump files (the ones typically names `*.dump`) can be opened with the `showdump` shell script.
 It opens the dump file in `less` with some additional coloring.

 ## Standard output formatting